sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

      - Leave the Queue Manager name blank (it will default to the Helm Release name)
      - Leave all other parameters to default

-4. After this new instance has been deployed, use the Web Console to check its configuration (use the instructions earlier).
+4. After this new instance has been deployed, use the Web Console to check its configuration (use the instructions provided above).

 ### Confirm MQ IP Port
 Finally, you will check which port the MQ Listener is listening on, thus: